 The data is there, of course.
 Your HRIS is rich in employee information that can tell the story of your workforce—how engaged people are, how they move within the company, why they resign, and why they stay.
 But HRIS reporting tools are notoriously clunky, making it hard to get the information you need without exporting to a spreadsheet and crunching numbers.
 Not everyone has the budget for an in-house HR analyst, after all.

-Visier for mid-market is a tool that makes it easy to transform your HR data into meaningful solutions to business questions that you, and your CEO, are looking to answer.
+Visier makes it easy to transform your HR data into meaningful solutions to business questions that you, and your CEO, are looking to answer.
 When you’re no longer losing hours of your week trying to extract something useful out of built-in HRIS reporting tools, you’ll have time to action on the turnover and retention strategies you’re trying to create.

 Here, we’ll walk through how fast and easy it is to begin building a data-driven retention plan in just 10 minutes using Visier for mid-market.
 Let’s get started.

 Identify your problem

 Many organizations are concerned about improving their turnover rate without fully understanding if they even have a problem.
 Looking into your resignation rates over time and by department can help you understand if your churn is healthy, or if it requires work.

 There are many different ways to calculate turnover and resignation rates.
 It’s not uncommon for a single company to be calculating these rates in multiple different ways.
 This makes benchmarking against your past rates complicated and confusing.
 Begin by ensuring your resignation rate is calculated using the same metric by all departments and locations.

 Next, look into who is resigning.
 Which departments are struggling the most to retain staff?
 Many retention strategies make the mistake of focusing on your organization’s overall retention rate, rather than identifying which departments require the most immediate attention.

 Here’s how to look up your resignation rate in Visier for mid-market: